openTdataCH/netexRealisationGuideSwitzerland/docs/10_common.md

 *→ [Glossary definition: Authority](A4_annex_glossary.md#authority)*

 ### Purpose

-The ORGANISATION is a need to describe a concrete organisation like operator.
+A legally incorporated body associated with any aspect of public transportation.
+Authority and Operator are Organisations.
+An Operator provides public transport services under contract with an Authority.
-The Organisations are identified by their [GO-number](https://opentransportdata.swiss/de/dataset/didok/resource/d66259a0-a77c-4aee-b7bd-e4fba99dcbb1) in Switzerland.
+Organisations located in Switzerland are identified by their [GO-number](https://opentransportdata.swiss/de/dataset/didok/resource/d66259a0-a77c-4aee-b7bd-e4fba99dcbb1) in Switzerland.
 The TU-Code is to be used for operators of other countries.

 ### Table